 \subsubsection{Read permission}

-illustrates the scope of actors who can read contents of transactions from the distributed ledger.

-The characteristics are: \textit{restricted}, if permission is preconditioned, or \textit{public}, if permission is not restricted.
+refers to which actors can read the contents of transactions from the distributed ledger.
+The value can either be \textit{restricted}, if preconditions need to be fulfilled before permission is granted, or \textit{public}, if permission is not restricted.

-Most DLT systems have a public read access in the sense that everyone can read the content of occurred actions, e.g. the amount of transferred bitcoins \cite{tasca2017ontology}.
-Privacy coins often restrict read access to actors of the transaction (e.g. Zcash \cite{xu2017taxonomy}), usually by making an effort to hide the amount of transfered token units \cite{clark2015research}.
+Most DLT systems have public read access in the sense that everyone can read the content of the actions, which have occurred, e.g. the number of bitcoins transferred \cite{tasca2017ontology}.
+Systems utilizing privacy coins often restrict read access to the actors involved in a transaction (e.g. Zcash \cite{xu2017taxonomy}), usually by making an effort to hide the number of token units transferred \cite{bonneau2015sok}.